 P-Asserted-Identity(RFC 3325) - Once the transfer is accepted, SmartAlex is no longer in the media path

-Warm transfer , named targets
+Warm transfer, named targets

-For named people (as opposed to extensions), SmartAlex supports warm transfer where the AI briefs the target before bridging in the caller.Target is dialled in the background
+For named people (as opposed to extensions), SmartAlex supports warm transfer where the AI briefs the target before bridging in the caller.1

 While the caller waits, the target’s number rings.
 Call screening is applied based on their number.